datacommonsorg/docsite/api/sheets/get_name.md

 ![](/assets/images/sheets/sheets_get_name_cote_d_ivoire_cropped.png)

-### Example 2: Retrieve the Names of a Collection of Cells
+### Example 2: Retrieve the Names of a Collection of Cells Lines

 To retrieve the names of countries by a collection of cells, perform the following steps: